Julia olefination: History

 In 1973, Marc Julia and Jean-Marc Paris reported a novel olefin synthesis in which β-acyloxysulfones were reductively eliminated to the corresponding di-, tri-, or tetrasubstituted alkenes.
 Basil Lythgoe and Philip J. Kocienski explored the scope and limitation of the reaction, and today this olefination is formally known as the Julia-Lythgoe olefination.
 The reaction involves the addition of a sulfonyl-stabilized carbanion to a carbonyl compound, followed by elimination to form an alkene.
 In the initial versions of the reactions, the elimination was done under reductive conditions.
-More recently, a modified version that avoids this step was developed by Sylvestre Julia (no relation to Marc).
+More recently, a modified version that avoids this step was developed by Sylvestre Julia.
 The former version is sometimes referred to as the Julia-Lythgoe olefination, whereas the latter is called the Julia-Kocienski olefination.
 In the reductive variant, the adduct is usually acylated and then treated with a reducing agent, such as sodium amalgam or SmI_{2}.
 Several reviews of these reactions have been published.